Phhir: Plot

-Disha takes Kabir and the cops to Dia Mansion, where on searching they come across the cellar and the coffin box.
-Kabir opens it to find a skeleton and a worn out parchment.
-He reads all that was on it, and understand that this was written by none other than himself centuries ago.
+Disha takes Kabir and the cops to Dia Mansion, where, on searching, they come across the cellar and the coffin box.
+Kabir opens it to find a skeleton and a worn-out parchment.
+He reads all that was on it and understands that this was written by none other than himself centuries ago.
 Kabir had at that time been deceived by a jealous friend of his into believing that his wife was unfaithful, and he murdered his wife and kept her in the coffin box.
-Later on knowing the truth, he was not able to forgive himself, so he had approached a guru, who told him that he will pay for his crimes now and in the next life, and told him what to do next.
+Later on, knowing the truth, he was not able to forgive himself, so he approached a guru, who told him that he would pay for his crimes now and in the next life and told him what to do next.
 Kabir had then written everything and had shot himself at the cellar.

 Soon the kidnappers send a disc to Kabir's family with a video of Sia being tortured as a warning not to call police, and this time Kabir is called to an isolated ship to pay up and take his wife.

-On reaching the ship, Kabir goes alone, but Disha sees a gang of goons following him, senses danger and follows him secretly.
+On reaching the ship, Kabir goes alone, but Disha sees a gang of goons following him, senses danger, and follows him secretly.

-On the deck, Kabir meets with the greatest shock of his life when he sees his wife, hale and hearty waiting to meet him, with none other that her Englishman boyfriend, whom Kabir had once beaten in a bar for going to Sia.
-Apparently everything that has taken place has been an act and both have been involved in the entire drama.
+On the deck, Kabir meets with the greatest shock of his life when he sees his wife, hale and hearty, waiting to meet him, with none other than her Englishman boyfriend, whom Kabir had once beaten in a bar for going to Sia.
+Apparently everything that has taken place has been an act, and both have been involved in the entire drama.
 Sia shoots Kabir in the shoulder.
-She then tells him that she and the Englishman were lovers, and that her only interest in Kabir was in his father's money and property, for which she married him.
-She also admits that it was she who killed Monica as the latter was involved in the crime and knew all about it.
-They tell Kabir that on killing him, she will put up an act of innocence before his parents and later the property will be transferred to her.
+She then tells him that she and the Englishman were lovers and that her only interest in Kabir was in his father's money and property, for which she married him.
+She also admits that it was she who killed Monica, as the latter was involved in the crime and knew all about it.
+They tell Kabir that on killing him, she will put up an act of innocence before his parents, and later the property will be transferred to her.
 They also say they shall eliminate his parents.

 As Kabir is going to be shot again, Disha breaks in and pushes the gun off Sia's hands.
 Kabir breaks fee and beats up all the goons.
 Disha is pushed off the ship and hangs on the deck margins.
 Kabir goes to save her, manages to pull her up, but gets stabbed by Sia's lover.
-Everyone flees the scene.
+Everyone fled the scene.

 Sia arrives at Kabir's house and tries to convince his parents that he was killed by goons, but there comes Inspector Asif, who has come to know about everything, telling them the truth.
-He arrests Sia on charges of attempting to Murder Kabir and on charges of murdering Monica.
+He arrests Sia on charges of attempting to murder Kabir and on charges of murdering Monica.